Cross Timbers Race Guide

 What am I picking up?
 The following things:

-Your entrant shirt (you can swap sizes after your race)
+Your entrant shirt - You can swap sizes after your race if we aren't sold out.

 For each distance, below are the aid station details.
 See the Cutoffs section above for aid station cutoff details.